 The personal computer came along, and yet even that was subpar to a physical book, but then soon afterwards devices known as “tablets” appeared.
 These are the real contenders for the throne of “best learning tool”, and they are slowly taking over and replacing the textbooks in many schools around the world.
 However, is this the right thing to do?
 Have all the options been seriously considered?
 The future of our children, even the world, rests in this single decision.

-What advantages to tablets have?
 They are small, portable devices that can store gigabyte upon gigabyte of data, which translates into thousands of digital “books”, as well as a vast number of other things like photographs, videos, games, and other applications that can be used for learning purposes.

 They can be used to complete, store, and submit homework, write tests, and even catch-up on missed classes.
 Furthermore, digital books, or ebooks, cost much less than physical copies of the same books.
 It makes sense considering how much paper, ink, and thus natural resources are saved.
 But this is pretty much as good as it gets right now.

-Consider the advantages of textbooks.
 They do not cause any of the health problems the use of computers or tablets could cause, such as Repetitive Strain Injury, Carpal Tunnel, and Computer Vision Syndrome.
 They are also distraction free.

 Textbooks don’t have other applications or games available at the tap of a finger to distract students, they can’t receive emails, and they don’t have access to the internet.
 Everyone with a phone knows how hard it is to ignore when it’s buzzing and flashing to grab your attention, and for the children it’s even harder – they are growing up in a world full of distractions: a constant bombardment of sounds, images, and information.
 Tablets only add to this, and therefore using them in a classroom could be detrimental to everyone involved unless special precautions are taken.